rspec/rspec-rails/README.md

-There are several other Ruby libs that implement the factory pattern or provide a DSL for request specs (a.k.a. acceptance or integration specs), but FactoryGirl and Capybara seem to be the most widely used.
+There are several other Ruby libs that implement the factory pattern or provide a DSL for request specs (a.k.a. acceptance or integration specs), but FactoryBot and Capybara seem to be the most widely used.
 Whether you choose these or other libs, we strongly recommend using something for each of these roles.